kindelia/Kindelia/WHITEBOOK.md

 (expressions subject to computation rules) and rewrites them until there is no more work to do.
 It does so while automatically allocating and freeing memory of expressions that go out of scope.
-When a term's reduction is complete, HVM's memory will be fully emptied, leaving no leaks, which is what allows Kindelia to replace state trees by heap snapshots.
+When a term's reduction is complete, HVM's memory will be fully emptied, leaving no leaks, which is what allows K-Chan to replace state trees by heap snapshots.
 The only exception is when an app explicitly asks to preserve an expression by using the `IO.save` operation, which will simply store a pointer to the app's state, and keep it in memory.
-That is why Kindelia's "SSTORE" has zero-cost: the operation itself is very cheap as it just saves a pointer.
+That is why K-Chan's "SSTORE" has zero-cost: the operation itself is very cheap as it just saves a pointer.
 We only have to "charge" an app when it uses more of the available heap space.